+ERS 100 Cr.3

 Ethnic and Racial Studies Seminar

 This capstone course is designed as a culminating experience for students completing a minor in Ethnic and Racial Studies.
 Current events will be examined and connections to careers will be explored as the active application of an ERS minor is made the central focus for the course.
 Students will draw upon the skills and knowledge of both their ERS minor as well as their own majors and other programs of study to design and carry out a capstone project that will address and/or analyze some aspect of ethnic and racial experiences in the United States.
+Note: Students are not allowed to substitute an independent study for this course.
 Prerequisite: ERS 100; 12 credits from core and elective courses; declared ethnic and racial studies minor.
-Offered Fall, Spring.
+Offered Spring.